 ©2015 Canada Sports Betting 18+ BeGambleAware.org Gamble Responsibly

-In the United States, the government has prevented card companies from being able to process transactions with online gambling providers.
+In the United States, prior to 2018, the government prevented card companies from being able to process transactions with online gambling providers that were unlicensed and usually based in Central America.

 In France, sports betting is taxed at very high levels and very few providers wish to serve the market as a result.
 French sports betting fans have thus had their choice limited to an extremely small number of providers that all pay significant licensing and taxes.